 Born in Strasbourg in 1761, Madame Tussaud maiden name was actually Marie Grosholtz.
 She was trained by Philippe Curtius, a Swiss master of wax anatomy who lived in Bern and of whom her mother was a housekeeper.
 It was to follow him that she moved to Paris, where he was actually engaged in modeling personalities such as Voltaire and Louis XVI.

 Arrested during the French Revolution, when modeling of unacceptable personalities was illegal, she was released in 1794 to cast the head of Robespierre.
 By then, her master Curtius had died and left her everything.
 A year later she married Tussaud, from whom she had two children – only to leave him, and Paris, in 1802 to move to England.

 It’s in London that her business thrived.
 Her first showroom opened in 1835 in Baker Street.
 It became incredibly popular when in 1837 a young Queen Victoria agreed to have her wax statue made.
 Madame Tussaud died in 1850, and in 1884 the museum was moved to its current location on Marylebone Road.

-Visiting Madame Tussauds London will take you between two and three hours, depending on the day and time of your visit – for example, if you visit during the weekend and in high season, you can expect the museum to be incredibly crowded.
+Visiting Madame Tussauds London will take you between two and three hours, depending on the day and time of your visit – for example, if you visit during the weekend and in high season, you can expect the museum to be more crowded.

-5 Smart Ways Of Getting Madame Tussauds London Tickets
+How To Get Madame Tussauds London Tickets

 Once you finally go to check out, you will be able to pay either via Paypal or credit or debit card.
 You will receive your tickets via email and will have to either print them at home, or download the PDF on your smartphone to show on the day of your visit.
 It is not clear whether you can pick up your tickets at the counter on the day of your visit, but you can assume there’d be a line for that so don’t opt for this, just in case!